 The District will respond promptly when any school employee has notice of sexual harassment.
-Upon receipt of notice of sexual harassment, the District shall notify students, parents or legal guardians of students, employees, applicants for employment, and all unions or professional organizations holding collective bargaining or professional agreements with the District, of the District's grievance procedures and grievance process, including how to report or file a complaint of sexual harassment, and how the District shall respond.
+Upon receive of notice of sexual harassment, the Title IX Coordinator shall notify the complainant, including the parent/guardian of a minor complainant, of the District's grievance procedures and grievance process, including how to report or file a formal complaint of sexual harassment, and how the District shall respond.
 The District is committed to investigating each formal complaint submitted and to taking appropriate action on all confirmed violations of policy.

-The District shall follow grievance procedures that provide for the prompt and equitable resolution of complaints from students and employees alleging sexual harassment.
+The District shall follow grievance procedures that provide for the prompt and equitable resolution of formal complaints from students and employees alleging sexual harassment.